-As my friend and colleague Tom East said so well on Facebook, “I think this is an important day for us as youth ministers.
+As my friend and colleague Tom East has said, “I think this is an important day for us as youth ministers.
 We have the chance to be like Gabriel and bear God’s message of love and promise to teenagers.
 We speak on God’s behalf as we tell a young person: you are beautiful inside and out, and God has a plan for your life.
 What a privilege, this ministry we share.”

 And it’s not just the trust and faith that we have for ourselves.
 It’s the same trust we have when we defer an important teaching to another youth ministry leader, it’s the same confidence we have in allowing a grade seven student greet the Archbishop at Spirit Day, and it’s the same faith we have that we are indeed making a difference in the lives of young people.

 As I like to say, we need to be more interested in souls and not in attendance.
 People and not programs.
 Formation is good…but transformation is better.

 We are blessed indeed, we are truly highly favoured.
 And it has nothing to do with us…it has everything to do with God.

 He must increase, but I must decrease.
 (John 3:30).